strapi/strapi/docs/3.0.0-beta.x/api-reference/reference.md

 ## strapi.query

-Returns a function that will returns the available queries for this model.
-This feature is only available inside the plugin's files (controllers, services, custom functions).
-For more details, see the [ORM queries section](../plugin-development/backend-development.md#ORM queries).
+This utility function allows to bind a model to queries (mongooe or booksehlf) methods.
+For more details, see the [Queries section](../guides/queries.md).

 ## strapi.reload